zarghonai/single_unit/README.md

       c.
 N3-5-Post-processing of neural data that was sorted through OSort to finalize the number of single unit neurons in the recording

+               i.
+Use the merge template excel sheet for N4

       d.
 N6-N7-Determining the firing rate and waveform properties of the neurons

 3. Behavior: